 What is a man-in-the-middle attack?

-Picture someone on their computer.
-When they visit a website, their device sends the instruction through an Internet router, which is then directed to the website’s server.
-The server provides the information and sends it back through the router to the person’s computer.
+When you visit a website, your device sends an instruction through an Internet router, which is then directed to the website’s server.

-The process happens so quickly these days that many of us don’t acknowledge how complex it is, and that’s what allows MITM attackers to strike.
+This process happens so quickly that many of us don’t acknowledge how complex it is – and that’s what allows MITM attackers to strike.

-Attacks are most likely to occur on public Wi-Fi, because it tends to be less secure than private Internet connections.
+Attacks are most likely to occur on public Wi-Fi, because Internet connections are generally less secure than home routers.